mariusrostad/best-practice/rust/README.md

 cargo test -p database
 ```

+The isolated database test helpers share one fixed disposable database name.
+Tests that use those helpers must not run concurrently.

 ## `server`

+Process entrypoint: reads the optional `DATABASE_URL` (falling back to the
-Process entrypoint: initializes the Postgres pool and migrations, builds the API
+repository's compose database), initializes the Postgres pool and migrations,
-state, binds `127.0.0.1:3000`, and serves `api::router(state)` via
+builds the API state, binds `127.0.0.1:3000`, and serves `api::router(state)`
-`server::run(listener, state)`.
+via `server::run(listener, state)`.
+The bind address and port are not
+configurable.
 Route logic lives in `api`, not here.

 A TCP smoke test binds an ephemeral port, spawns `server::run`, and HTTP GETs
 `/`, `/health`, and `/live`.
 Start Postgres before running or testing the